Understanding Currency Volatility and its Causes

 Exchange rates constantly shift as the demand for a currency goes up or down.
 Several factors lead to fluctuations in trade market rates.
 They include:

-Inflation: Inflation can be considered a major reason for currency volatility.
+Inflation: This can be considered a major reason for currency volatility.
 Inflation happens when the price of goods and services increases resulting in a decrease in the value of the currency.
 When the perceived value of a currency goes down, this stops investors from buying it.
 This directly leads to the currency losing its value in the market, making the exchange rates drop drastically.

 Recession: Recession refers to the state when a country’s GDP (Gross Domestic Product) and the total value of all goods produced within the country drop.
 This weakens the economy of a country, triggering high unemployment.
 Consequently, the currency of the country will lose its value in the market, leading to fewer investments and lower interest rates.